solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ### Resource issues

--   If the application experiences transient connectivity issues, perhaps the resources of the Flexible Server instance are constrained.
-Monitor resource usage and determine whether the Flexible Server instance needs to be scaled up.
+If the application experiences transient connectivity issues, perhaps the resources of the Azure Database for MySQL instance are constrained.
+Monitor resource usage and determine whether the instance needs to be scaled up.

 ### Platform issues

 -   On occasion, Azure experiences outages.
-Use [Azure Service Health][43] to determine if an Azure outage impacts MySQL workloads in your region or datacenter.
+Use [Azure Service Health][29] to determine if an Azure outage impacts MySQL workloads in your region or datacenter.

 -   Azure's periodic updates can impact the availability of applications.
 Flexible Server allows administrators [to set custom maintenance schedules.][User-scheduled service maintenance:]

--   Implement retry logic to mitigate transient connectivity issues
+-   Implement retry logic in your applications to mitigate transient connectivity issues:

     -   To provide resiliency against more severe failures, like Azure service outages, implement the [circuit breaker pattern] to